 - 14 oz low sodium chicken broth Or homemade!
 If you have homemade stock it will make this even better!
 (If you are cooking on your stovetop, you may need an additional can since it will cook down.)

-- 24 oz chicken meatballs One bag, frozen
+- 24 oz chicken meatballs Or any frozen meatballs.

 - ½ cup Parmesan cheese Grated or finely shredded.
 Asiago is also awesome, or a combination!
 Completely optional, but tops off the soup & makes it extraordinary!

 - ¼ cup table wine (to deglaze the pot)

 - 1 Parmesan rind Optional but adding a Parmesan cheese rind to soups gives it an amazing depth of flavor.
 Try it!